MarkGATX/README-generator/generator/README.md

   ## Installation

-  You install by pressing the Install button and hoping that it works.
+  i think it's okay

   ---

   ## Usage

-  Once you open the project, you use it.
+  i might do more

   ---

   ## License

   This project is covered under the [MIT license](https://choosealicense.com/licenses/mit)

   ---

   ## Contributing

-  Other people can contribute by asking nicely and sending cookies.
-Maybe cake.
-Cake works.
+  i doubt it

   ---

   ## Tests

-  There will be tests.
-Once I learn what they are.
+  but we'll see

   ---

   ## Questions

-  If you have any questions please feel free to reach out to me on [GitHub](https://github.com/MarkGATX) or via [email](https://mailto:mark@lovablevarmint.com).
+  If you have any questions please feel free to reach out to me on [GitHub](https://github.com/hyiuhjk) or via [email](https://mailto:alskdfjalsf).